 The time it takes to recover from a stroke varies—it can take weeks, months, or even years.
 Some people recover fully, while others have long-term or lifelong disabilities.

 If you’ve had a stroke, you’re at risk of having another one.
 Know the warning signs and what to do if a stroke or transient ischemic attack (TIA) occurs.
 Call 9–1–1 as soon as symptoms start.

 Do not drive to the hospital or let someone else drive you.
 By calling an ambulance, medical personnel can begin lifesaving treatment on the way to the emergency room.
 During a stroke, every minute counts.

 Heart-healthy lifestyle changes can help you recover from a stroke and may help prevent another one.
-Examples of these changes include heart-healthy eating, maintaining a healthy weight, managing stress, physical activity, and quitting smoking.
+Examples of these changes include heart-healthy eating, aiming for a healthy weight, managing stress, physical activity, and quitting smoking.

 Your doctor also may prescribe medicines to help you recover from a stroke or control your stroke risk factors.
 Take all of your medicines as your doctor prescribes.
 Don’t cut back on the dosage unless your doctor tells you to do so.
 If you have side effects or other problems related to your medicines, talk with your doctor.